 Method #1: Social Media Marketing

-Social media marketing is probably the most popular method of driving instant traffic to a website.
+Social media marketing is probably the most popular way to drive instant website traffic.

 You were able to share a link on social media and see tons of traffic increase in a minute.
 That was a few years ago.

-But, now many things have changed largely.
-Facebook limited post reach and introduced a paid advertising method, which is so popular these days.
-It is called “Post Boost”.
+But, now, many things have changed vastly.
+Facebook limited the reach of organic posts and introduced a paid advertising method, which is popular nowadays.
+It is called “Post Boost.”

-And to win social media marketing definitely, you should have a proper social media strategy.
+And to win social media marketing, you should have a proper social media strategy.
 Else you don’t know what result you’d get by doing what.

 Luckily for you, there are tons of tools for social media marketing.

-For example, you can’t log into Pinterest every time published a new post or want to republish older content on Pinterest.
-The best solution for that is using a Pinterest automation tool that automates the process of publishing.
+For example, you can’t log into Pinterest every time you publish a new post or want to republish older content on Pinterest.
+The best solution for that is using a Pinterest automation tool that automates the publishing process.

-If you want to dominate Twitter marketing and get more followers, likes, retweets, etc., then I’d recommend you to check out these best Twitter tools for analytics, automation, and branding.
+If you want to dominate Twitter marketing and get more followers, likes, retweets, etc., then I recommend you check out these best Twitter tools for analytics, automation, and marketing as a whole.

 Method #2: Influencer marketing